-Dilutive effect of requested new shares (9.4 million) under the 2022 Plan $^{(1)}$ 10 % Dilutive effect of requested new shares under the 2022 Plan plus the Prior Plan Returning Shares (2) 16 %
+Dilutive effect of requested new shares (9.4 million) under the 2022 Plan (1) [I]% Dilutive effect of requested new shares under the 2022 Plan plus the Prior Plan Returning Shares (2) [1]% Total potential dilution (3) [1]%

-(1) Calculated as follows: (a) 9.4 million divided by (b) (i) number of shares of common stock outstanding as of the record date plus (ii) 9.4 million.

-(2) Calculated as follows: (a) (i) 9.4 million plus (ii) the maximum number of Prior Plan Returning Shares divided by (b) (i) number shares of common stock outstanding as of the record date plus (ii) 9.4 million plus (iii) the maximum number of Prior Plan Returning Shares.
-Because the Prior Plan Returning Shares includes shares subject to outstanding awards granted under the 2014 Plan and the 2007 Stock Incentive Plan that expire, terminate or are otherwise forfeited on or after the Effective Date, the percentage reflected in this row also represents the total potential dilution to stockholders if shares subject to outstanding awards granted under the 2014 Plan or the 2007 Stock Incentive Plan are actually issued in respect of such awards.
+- (1) Calculated as follows: (a) 9.4 million divided by (b) (i) number of shares of common stock outstanding as of the record date plus (ii) 9.4 million. - (2) Calculated as follows: (a) (i) 9.4 million plus (ii) the maximum number of Prior Plan Returning Shares divided by (b) (i) number shares of common stock outstanding as of the record date plus (ii) 9.4 million plus (iii) the maximum number of Prior Plan Returning Shares. - (3) Calculated as follows: (a) (i) 9.4 million plus (ii) the maximum number of Prior Plan Returning Shares plus (iii) shares subject to outstanding awards granted under the 2014 Plan or our 2007 Stock Incentive Plan divided by (b) (i) number shares of common stock outstanding as of the record date plus (ii) 9.4 million plus (iii) the maximum number of Prior Plan Returning Shares plus (iv) shares subject to outstanding awards granted under the 2014 Plan or our 2007 Stock Incentive Plan

 After considering the foregoing, along with our expected future equity grant practices, the Board determined that 9,400,000 shares would be an appropriate number to satisfy our equity compensation needs for the next three years.
 This amount is intended to manage our equity compensation needs until approximately 2025, depending on a variety of factors, including, but not limited to, stock price, hiring, and long-term incentive compensation mix.
 Additional information on our equity compensation plans is available elsewhere in this proxy statement under the section entitled "Equity Compensation Plan Information."
-As of April 26, 2022, the fair market value of a share of our common stock (as determined by the closing price on that date) was \$1.16 per share.
+As of April 26, 2022, the fair market value of a share of our common stock (as determined by the closing price on that date) was \$[i] per share.